Where to see Maiko in Kyoto: Off-the-Beaten-Path Spots

 The construction of the Kamogawa river bank in the early Edo period marked the beginning of Pontocho.

 At first, it was a business for sailors on boats going back and forth between Fushimi and Kyoto, but in 1859, permission was obtained, and it began to develop as Hanamachi.
+Today’s Pontocho is a narrow street lined with teahouses and restaurants.

 Miyagawacho

+Miyagawacho is located to the west of Kenninji Temple.
 It has a history of about 260 years and currently boasts the second-highest number of Maiko after Gion Kobu.

 Additionally, Miyagawacho is especially focused on training Maiko among the Kyoto-Gokagai (Five Hanamachis).